Are you ready to learn the secret to crocheting all of the stitches?

 • Double Crochet

-Yes (I keep saying this), any crochet stitch!
+Yes (I keep saying this), any stitch!

 When you learn these foundation stitches you’re absolutely ready to try more complex variations – no matter how complex they are!